williamtong/wine_review_model/README.md

 1. Price determination: How much should a vendor price a wine?
 2. Marketing:
-    1. What are the terms to put on or leave off a label?
+    a.
+What are the terms to put on or leave off a label?
-    2. What are the desirable intrinsic aspects of a wine (variety, location, etc.)?
+    b.
+What are the desirable intrinsic aspects of a wine (variety, location, etc.)?

 FEATURIZATION